JasonGoemaat/go-aoc-solutions/2015/README.md

 ## Day 11

-I started to program something, then realized doing it manually was easiest after looking at the samples.
-See comments in the code.
+I started to program something, then realized doing it manually was easiest after looking at the samples, see comments in the code.
+All criteria can be satisfied using just the last 5 letters as one of the samples given has `aabcc` at the end which is the lowest way to update the last 5 characters.
+We do need to worry because if the first 4 are a double and straight for example we only need to look at the last 2.
+My code probably isn't perfect, but works for now.

 ## Day 12